VaggNikolo/Systems_Security_ECDH_RSA/README.md

-## RSA Encryption and Decryption Tool in C
+## RSA Encryption and Decryption Tool

 This repository contains a command-line tool rsa_assign_1 implemented in C, which performs RSA key generation, encryption, decryption, and performance analysis using the GMP (GNU Multiple Precision Arithmetic Library).